 Typically, verbatim transcription will consist of all verbal and non-verbal communication, including laughter, pauses, and coughing.
 For audio files containing multiple speakers, verbatim transcription can also consist of interruptions and conversational statements, e.g., “right” or “uh-huh.”
 At times, background noise like talking or noises from an audience may also be included.
 Verbatim transcriptions do not contain noises irrelevant to the transcript and unnecessary interferences, such as sirens, thunder, or construction work.

 Edited transcription, or clean verbatim transcription, is typically the default option given by transcription providers.
-Similar to verbatim transcription, it is focused on preserving the meaning of a text and do not rephrase the text or alter its meaning in any manner.
+Similar to verbatim transcription, it is focused on preserving the meaning of a text and does not rephrase the text or alter its meaning in any manner.
 However, it does not capture the manner in which the speaker communicates, such as pauses, unnecessary non-verbal communication, and filler words such as ‘like’ or ‘you know.’
 This is done because such inclusions do not add much to the meaning of the text.
-Edited transcription includes all the necessary text voiced by the speaker and focuses on balancing between totality and readability of the transcript.
+Edited transcription includes all the necessary text voiced by the speaker and focuses on balancing between the totality and readability of the transcript.

 Intelligent Transcription, also known as intelligent verbatim transcription, is generally focused on transcribing audio into crisp, understandable texts.
 This type of transcription offers transcribers more flexibility to edit and remove parts of speech.
 Intelligent transcription focuses on communicating the meaning of the speech in the most natural manner possible instead of only capturing the speech as it was uttered.
-This includes omitting repeated sentences, phrases, and sometimes even grammatically restructuring the spoken content if needed.
+This includes omitting repeated sentences, and phrases, and sometimes even grammatically restructuring the spoken content if needed.

 Typically, a version of the recording prioritizing clear communication of the meaning of what was said is included in Intelligent Transcription.
 Punctuation and grammar errors are suitably corrected.